ThemezerNX/LayoutDocs/docs/guide/examples/custom-cursor/index.md

 ### 4. Shadow Color

 The cursor also has a shadow to add a bit of depth.
 By default it adds a slight blue tone, but nothing noticable.
-Set the USD sections as follows to disable this shadow.
-It often does more harm than good:
+Set the USD sections as follows if you like to disable this shadow.

 -   `P_Main`/`P_Grow`
     -   [`S_DropShadowColorSelect`](../../layouts/usd-sections.md#s_dropshadowcolorselect): `0`